20:22 plaster aluminium, acrylic 102 x 100.5 x 82 cm 2022. photo: Article Studio

 SUPER KING + SMALL HOURS projection 2m x 30cm x 30cm 2025

 Some of the blankets came from my deceased Dad’s house and some from house clearances.
-Dad died at home in his bed after a long struggle with Alzheimer’s and dementia - I had stopped him from being taken pointlessly and brutally to hospital, and was with him when he went.
+Dad died at home in his bed after a long struggle with Alzheimer’s and dementia, diseases that are rife throughout my family.
+I spent a lot of time with my Dad in his bedroom while he was slowly leaving having stopped him from being taken pointlessly to hospital, and was with him when he went.

 I came to see the blanket tower had its own presence, provoking feelings of nostalgia, tenderness, itchiness, memorial.
 There is jeopardy in the narrowly stacked blankets, and their relation to the gendered hierarchies in the names of bed sizes, the difficulty with sleep, the bedroom, night.